Cruise Food Guide / Puerto Plata Historic Center

 Best Casual Lunch After Puerto Plata Historic Center Walk

-The best lunch after a Puerto Plata city walk is usually the one that feels like a continuation of the route, not a fresh planning problem.
+The best lunch after a Puerto Plata city walk is usually the branch that feels like a continuation of the route, not a fresh planning problem.
 A short city meal or easy Malecon fallback is often better than chasing the most famous name.

 Historic CenterBest Walk Continuation